DEAP/deap/doc/contributing.rst

 Imports
 +++++++

-First imports in a file are the standard library module, then come the imports of eap module, and finally the custom module for a problem.
+First imports in a file are the standard library module, then come the imports of deap module, and finally the custom module for a problem.
 Each block of imports should be separated by a new line.

 ::